Sunil-I/Records-App/readme.md

 - Staging instance mimics the production settings locally to ensure production is stable.

 - Production instance is completed features deployed live via heroku.

+# Demo Accounts

+The following accounts should be universally available on the hosted instances.

+- demo@example.com:demo
+- admin@example.com:admin
+- new@example.com:new